Kevin-Wong2016/htmlOS/README.md

 # htmlOS
-how to get Open-Source?
+how to fork this?
 download the .html and modify it

-Open Without Download HTML here:
+Open the original without downloading HTML here:

 https://xicook.github.io/htmlOS/